-Once, when the World-Honored One had just taken his seat on the Dharma throne, Bodhisattva Manjushri approached, took the wooden gavel, struck the lectern once, and declared: "The World-Honored One's Dharma talk is concluded."
-As soon as he said this, the World-Honored One descended from his seat.
-The teaching was truly complete; the profound Dharma of Tathagatagarbha had been transmitted.
-In fact, the moment the World-Honored One entered the lecture hall and pushed open the door, the teaching was already finished.
-He could have simply turned around and exited the hall, leaving the disciples utterly astonished.
-Master Fu Dashi during Emperor Wu of Liang's reign and Chan masters of the Tang Dynasty also performed similar acts, but ordinary people could not penetrate the meaning hidden within.
-Only Bodhisattvas with profound good roots could comprehend it.
+Once, as the World-Honored One had just taken his seat upon the Dharma throne, Bodhisattva Manjusri approached and struck the lecture table with the mallet, declaring, "The World-Honored One's Dharma talk is concluded."
+Upon hearing this, the World-Honored One immediately descended from his seat.
+Indeed, the teaching was complete—the profound Dharma of Tathagatagarbha had been transmitted.
+In truth, the Dharma had been fully imparted the very moment the World-Honored One entered the lecture hall and pushed open the door; he could have simply turned around and exited, leaving the disciples utterly dumbfounded.
+Venerable Fu during Emperor Wu of Liang's reign and Chan masters of the Tang Dynasty performed similar acts, yet ordinary people could not penetrate the profound meaning hidden within.
+Only Bodhisattvas with profound virtuous roots could comprehend it.

 0